 On Liberty Island, in Upper New York Harbour, is the Statue of Liberty.
 It's a revolutionary system and a permanent emblem of independence and equality.

 Perhaps the world's most prominent memorial.
 This legendary sign is not only a tourist destination but a welcome light to refugees who are looking for jobs in America.
-The Statue of Liberty was a joint endeavour between the United States and France to acknowledge the citizens' lasting relationship.
+The Statue of Liberty was a joint endeavor between the United States and France to acknowledge the citizens' lasting relationship.

 Empire State Building